galpt/cake-autortt/README.md

 [2025-01-09 18:34:35] cake-autortt DEBUG: Updated RTT on download interface ifb-wan [2025-01-09 18:34:35] cake-autortt DEBUG: Updated RTT on upload interface wan
 ```

+> [!NOTE]
+> **Memory-Efficient Logging**: Debug logging is optimized to prevent log flooding.
+Individual host RTT measurements are not logged to reduce memory usage and disk writes.
+Only summary information is logged, making it suitable for continuous operation without excessive log growth.

 ## 📄 License